-In 2019, 36.9% of the final decisions were positive decisions granting international protection.
-Protection was mainly granted to Syrians, Afghans, Turks, Iraqis and Eritreans.
-The recognition rate steadily decreased since 2016 however.
+In 2020, 34,1% of the final decisions were positive decisions granting international protection.
+Protection was mainly granted to Syrians, Afghans, Turks, Somalis and Eritreans.
+The recognition rate steadily decreased since 2016.
 While it reached 57.7% in 2016, it went down to 50.7% in 2017, 49.1% in 2018 and 36.9% in 2019.
-This decrease is mainly due to the increase of inadmissibility decisions and the number subsequent applications (i.e. multiple applications) as well as applications from persons with protection status in another Member State.
-When excluding these cases, the recognition rate reaches 50.5%; thus indicating that a significant number of applicants are still in need of protection.
+This decrease is mainly due to the increase of inadmissibility decisions and the number of subsequent applications (i.e. multiple applications) as well as applications from persons with protection status in another Member State.
+When excluding these cases, the recognition rate reached 47,3% in 2020.

 - applicants for international protection who make a first application in Belgium but who already have an international protection status (i.e. refugee or subsidiary protection status) in another EU Member State.

 Several national, Flemish and French speaking NGOs introduced an appeal with the Council of State aiming for the suspension and the annulment of the Fedasil instructions.
 In September 2020, right before the hearing before the Council of State was scheduled, Fedasil withdrew the instructions of 3 January 2020.
 Both categories of asylum seekers have thus since regained their full right to material assistance, including reception, during their asylum procedure (see Right to shelter and assignment to a centre).